abend0c1/da/README.md

               DROP  R12
      ```

-   * Specify a base register for a named DSECT.
+   * You can specify a base register for a named DSECT.

      This is very powerful because it causes a DSECT to
      be built containing fields for each displacement